 What you need is a practical plan to execute your safety nets.
 This applies not only to death, but should also account for extreme illness, absence, or temporary or permanent incapacity.
 And this should go without saying, but it should account for these events to occur suddenly and unexpectedly.

-Over the next two posts, I will cover practical considerations for making your well-laid estate plan work for you when you need it to.
+Over the next few posts, I will cover practical considerations for making your well-laid estate plan work for you when you need it to.
 In this first post, I will address how to ensure your children’s safety and well-being in the case of a tragedy and crisis.

 For most of us, the people we are most concerned for are our children.
 How are they going to be taken care of in a crisis?
 In the event that something happened to you and your spouse, your children may be in school, or with a babysitter, who may have no idea who your children’s guardian is.
 The faster the names of the people fulfilling roles in your will such as guardian, personal representative, attorney in fact can be communicated to care-givers, authorities, or emergency personnel, the easier the transition is for the children, and the less likely the chances they will have to spend time in the custody of the state while things are being sorted out.